 The Brown Building Theatre is handicapped accessible.

 Built in 1967, Taylor Theatre is a 450-seat proscenium space with a proscenium 18 feet high and with an adjustable width ranging from 35 to 58 feet.
 The theatre includes an orchestra pit capable of accommodating 25 musicians and a fly and rigging system.
 The house features continental seating (no center aisle, with long, crescent-shaped rows allowing intimate viewing opportunities from all areas despite the theatre’s size).
 A hallway near the makeup room connects Taylor to the basement level of Aycock Auditorium, which has some storage space for department lighting equipment.
 The fall North Carolina Theatre for Young People production is staged in Taylor, as is at least one play during the spring semester – and frequently the department’s collaboration on a fully-staged opera with the Music Performance area.
 Taylor Theatre is handicapped accessible with a newly installed (2009) external wheelchair lift and also features hearing-assistance listening devices.

-Many Dance events are held in the HHP Building and include performances choreographed and performed by students, faculty, and visiting companies.
+Many Dance events are held in the Mary Channing Coleman Building (formerly HHP) and include performances choreographed and performed by students, faculty, and visiting companies.
 The Department is proud to have its own Dance Theater, in which 10-15 concert programs are produced each year.
 Each fall, the department hosts the opening performances of the North Carolina Dance Festival, started by UNCG faculty, which tours the state of North Carolina with a broad range of modern dance created by NC artists.